blackspherefollower/docs.intiface.com/docs/intiface-central/brands/lovense.md

 Buttplug gets around this by only using HTTP (since we're not really planning on doing this from a browser) and parsing the IP out of the lovense.club URL handed to us by the Buttplug API.
 Therefore, DNS *shouldn't* be an issue, but there's always the chance we missed something.
 If you find that we did, please contact us via the methods on the front page of the FAQ.

 :::

+## I renamed my Lovense Toy in the Lovense app and now Intiface Central can't find it

+Intiface Central currently expects Lovense devices to have their default bluetooth name when connecting.
+This name started with "LVS-" then is usually some assortment of letters/numbers.
+The Lovense App allows users to change this, which at the moment causes Intiface Central to ignore the device.

+We hope in a future update to fix this situation and change how we detect Lovense devices.
+Until then, to reset your device name:

+- Open the Lovense Remote App on your phone
+- Go to the Toys Tab
+- Choose "Pick your toy"
+- Go to Settings of the toy that you want to reset
+- Choose "Toy name"
+- Choose "Leave blank"
+- Hit "save"